 - to allow and facilitate inspections by delegates from the State Department/Ministry of Foreign Affairs as well as from the Ministry of the Treasury, providing access to documentation and information relative to the activity for which the incentive has been provided, as requested.

 Free Trade Zones will give any investor in El Salvador a flurry of tax incentives, such as full income tax exemption, full municipal tax exemptions and duty-free import of machinery, equipment, raw materials that are necessary for the companies ‘operations.

 To use free trade zones, Decree 405 follows that an initial fixed investment equal or more than a hundred thousand United States dollars must be made in the first year of activity; they must operate with a number equal or higher than 15 permanent jobs.
 In addition, you must dispose of a minimum area of 5000 meters squared for investors and 1000 meters squared for laboratories.
 There must be formal administrative and financial structuring.

 Join us at Biz Latin Hub

 If you need more information on investing in El Salvador, you can be sure to find help at Biz Latin Hub.
 With our team of legal professionals, we are on hand, no matter what enquiry or doubt you may have in investing in El Salvador.
-To get in touch, contact us at [email protected].
-Also make sure to visit our website on a regular basis for updates concerning business in El Salvador or other South American countries.
+To get in touch, contact us now.
+Also, make sure to visit our website on a regular basis for updates concerning business in El Salvador or other South American countries.